Greater Pittsburgh Soap Box Derby

 WHAT IS THE SOAP BOX DERBY

-boys ages 9-16* and has run nationally since 1934.
+and boys ages 7-21 and has run nationally since 1934.
 World Championship finals are held each August at Derby Downs in Akron,

 Ohio.

-of newsman Myron Scott from Dayton, Ohio.
-He covered a race of boy-built cars is his home community and was so impressed with
+assignment of newsman Myron Scott from Dayton, Ohio.
+He covered a race of boy-built cars is his home community and was so

-the event the he acquired a copyright for the idea and began development of a similar program on a national scale.
+impressed with the event the he acquired a copyright for the idea and began development of a similar program on a national

 The All-American Soap Box Derby is a national organization that sanction local races and hold a championship race each year in Akron Ohio.
 There are 3 divisions in the All-American Soap Box Derby

-Car (Ages 9 thru 16)* - A larger kit, similar to the Stock Car, but designed for older, larger drivers.
+Stock Car (Ages 9 thru 21)* - A larger kit, similar to the Stock Car, but designed for older, larger drivers.

 Masters

-Soap Box Derby cars.
+of Soap Box Derby cars.
 Individually designed and constructed, these cars require substantial skill and time to complete.
-The

 All drivers are racing in our annual All-American Local Race